jcjorel/ec2-spot-converter/README.md

 ## Note about converted instance termination

-One must keep in mind that Spot instances have a different life cycle that On-Demand ones. 'ec2-spot-converter' takes care of most of the differences but can not hide some.
+One must keep in mind that Spot instances have a different life cycle than On-Demand ones. `ec2-spot-converter` takes care of most of the differences but can not hide some.
 Especially, terminating a Spot instance may have unexpected consequence: If you terminate a Spot instance without prior-canceling of the associated request, a new fresh Spot will be automatically launched by EC2. **In order to prevent this behavior, it is advised to convert back a Spot to
 On-Demand as a pre-requisite to instance termination**.